Contents

 The Connector allows for integration results to be filtered.
 To add filters to an integration, click the cog icon in the upper left of the mappings page.

-From this panel, you're given the following options:
+From this panel, you can choose the following options:

 - Always create/update the record in OOMNITZA: Ensures that records are always created/updated.

-- Create/update the record in OOMNITZA if: Allows filters to be applied to the integration, ensuring only certain objects are updated depending on the conditions that are executed.
+- Create/update the record in OOMNITZA if: Allows filters to be applied to the integration, ensuring only certain records are updated depending on the conditions that are specified.

-While Oomnitza tries to supply the latest up-to-date integration fields, due to changes to the source systems API, or the presence of custom data, you may need to create your own custom API fields.
+Oomnitza aims to provide the most current integration fields, but changes in the source system's API or the inclusion of custom data may require you to establish your own mapping fields.
 These can be added by selecting "+" at the top of the integration mappings:

 {